Introductory information to help you get started planning an event at Stanislaus State

 - Postage and Mail Processing: Costs may include postage for mailing printed materials, bulk mail of invitations, and shipping and handling.
 The campus Mail Services department can provide costs estimates.

 Depending upon the specific requirements of the event, you may need to obtain services from outside providers.
 Examples could include drivers for guest transportation, valets for parking vehicles, security providers, etc. Any contracts with outside providers must be reviewed and approved by the university contract specialist and provider insurance be verified through Risk Management.
 The Event Services office can assist you in locating outside service providers and obtaining university approvals.

 Depending upon the size and type of event, you may need to rent tables, chairs, table clothes and napkins, sound systems, stages, golf carts for guest transportation, etc. The Event Services office can assist you in locating equipment rental companies.

 A budget allowance should be included for any costs expected for special invited guests.

 Catering and Beverage Service

-Events on the CSU Stanislaus campus are required to use the contract foodservice provider, Chartwells.
+Events on the Stanislaus State campus are required to use the contract foodservice provider, Chartwells.
 Chartwells staff are experienced in assisting with planning and cost estimates.